Effie Kapsalis: Career

 As senior digital program officer at the Smithsonian, Kapsalis headed the team responsible for making 2.8 million high-resolution two- and three-dimensional images from the institute's collections openly available online in 2020.
 She worked to make the Smithsonian's archival collections more accessible online and authored a blog series titled Wonderful Women Wednesday.
-Kapsalis' work was featured on Open Minds…from Creative Commons in 2021.
+Kapsalis' work was featured on Open Minds...from Creative Commons in 2021.

-In 2013 Kapsalis and Sara Snyder were the recipients of the inaugural Distinguished Service Award by the Wikimedia District of Columbia for their work within the Smithsonian Institute encouraging people to learn how to edit Wikipedia.
+In 2013 Kapsalis and Sara Snyder were the recipients of the inaugural Distinguished Service Award by the Wikimedia District of Columbia for their work within the Smithsonian Institution encouraging people to learn how to edit Wikipedia.

 In 2016, Kapsalis was part of a South by Southwest (SXSW) panel, 'Give It Away to Get Rich: Open Cultural Heritage', in which she presented her 2016 report 'The Impact of Open Access on Galleries, Libraries, Museums, & Archives'.
 'The Impact of Open Access' has been cited by over 40 peer-reviewed publications since then.

-After a longtime battle with depression, Kapsalis died by suicide at her home in Maryland, on December 11, 2022, at the age of 51.
+Kapsalis died by suicide at her home in Maryland on December 11, 2022, at the age of 51.